bjornmeansbear/lectureScripts/ClimateDesigners.md

 ## Where Else to get Inspired

-[S020]
+[S020 DrawDown]

 I am particularly *drawn* to [Project DrawDown](https://www.DrawDown.org) as a framework revealing opportunities for "signs signaling sustainability".
 Project DrawDown presents the most effective means for pulling carbon out of the atmostphere.
 Digging into all the "solutions" on Project DrawDown, the ways artists and designers might involve themselves is multitudinous.
 All kinds of work can be reframed as a "sign signaling sustainability" if you rethink the aims of a prompt into a solution from Project DrawDown's table of strategies.

-[S021]
+[S021 Reverberations Crosswalk]

 Take for instance Graham Coreil Allen's *Reverberation Crosswalks*.
 On the surface, these are fun, brightly colored crosswalks — paint on cement and asphalt; not particularly innovative in the "new materials" or "direct carbon capture" front.
 But! looking at Project DrawDown solutions, *walkable cities* is the 50th overall reduction solution from the table of strategies.
 Suddenly *Reverberations Crosswalks* signals a sustainable vector forward.
 The neighborhood around this school is more walkable.
 The kids are safer.
 You can't not notice the crosswalks, hopefully this makes you more likely to walk yourself.
-Additioanlly, this project is cheap; fast; easily replicated; can be customized for region, culture, available materials, etc.; AND can help make more people walk in the city.
+Additionally, this project is cheap; fast; easily replicated; can be customized for region, culture, available materials, etc.; AND can help make more people walk in the city.
 Bam!
 Climate Designed.

 What if we take all these solutions from Project DrawDown as ways to judge "good" design?
 Take them all as ways to figure out *what to design* and *who to design for*?

 ### Solar.lowtechmagazine.com

-[S022]
+[S022 Low Tech]

 Low Tech Magazine's solar powered website signals how we might visualize energy usage; if we really need constant connection; and how aesthetic choices correlate to physical resources even in the digital sphere.

 ### DC High Water Mark Project

-[S023]
+[S023 HWM]

 Curry's work on the DC water mark project visualizes increased flooding and sea level rise; where these impacts will be felt in your neighborhood!
 The water level rings help articulate to you "oh shit, this place might be underwater in our current future!"
 Then maybe you can act accordingly and redirect our present towards a future where that is no longer true.
 Without *seeing* your house or office or favorite park area submerged, you cannot be helped to envision the alternative.